 5. For famous Italian poems you’ll find easily the English translation online

-6. You can easily practice listening – again the text of a poetry is short
+6. You can easily practice listening – again the text of poetry is short

-7. And… you can write poetries too, maybe very simple poetries, maybe not masterpieces.
+7. And… you can write poetry too, maybe very simple poetry, maybe not masterpieces.
 Petries can be very short and not necessarily logical like other texts, so you can write more freely.

-8. By learning famous Italian poems you will learn the culture of the of Italy.
+8. By learning famous Italian poems you will learn the culture of Italy.